jdelpino/jdelpino.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-<p>I am starting as a <strong>Ramón y Cajal Researcher (Tenure Track)</strong> at the Condensed Matter Physics Center (IFIMAC), Universidad Autónoma de Madrid (UAM).
+<p>I am a <strong>Ramón y Cajal Researcher (Tenure Track)</strong> at the Condensed Matter Physics Center (IFIMAC), Universidad Autónoma de Madrid (UAM).
 I lead a new group in Quantum Engineering with driven-dissipative light-matter and mechanical systems.
 We focus on <strong>time-dependent nonlinear resonators</strong> and their role in <strong>topological and quantum many-body phenomena</strong>.</p>

 <p>Part of my work involves developing semi-analytical and numerical tools for classical and quantum many-body physics. (see Selected Publications, below, and <a href="https://jdelpino.github.io/repositories/" target="_blank">Repositories</a> for details).</p>